Seamus Ó hÉilidhe

 Seamus Ó hÉilidhe (anglicised James O'Hely, Latinised Jacobus Helius; died c.
 March 1594) was an Irish clergyman and Roman Catholic Archbishop of Tuam.
-He is known for his role in acquiring Spanish forces to assist the Irish in the Nine Years' War, though his mission was unsuccessful and he ultimately drowned in a shipwreck off Biscay.
+He is known for his role in acquiring Spanish forces to assist the Irish in the Nine Years' War.
+He drowned in a shipwreck off Biscay whilst returning to Ireland with a Spanish reconnaissance expedition.

-Religious career
+Life and career

 Ó hÉilidhe was ordained in Antwerp, and appointed Archbishop of Tuam by the Holy See on 20 March 1591.